 This video focuses on a project to 'de-bubba' a Lee-Enfield No. 4 MK1* rifle.
 The term 'de-bubba-ing' implies removing non-original or aesthetically unpleasing modifications that have been made to a firearm, often referred to as 'sporterizing' military surplus rifles.
 The creator acknowledges the irony of this, referencing past experiences with a Mosin rifle, framing this project as a form of atonement.
 The video is the first part of a series, suggesting a detailed process of restoration and modification.

-This guide details the final stages of sporterizing a Mosin Nagant, focusing on precise stock fitting and finishing.
-It covers using a Dremel and file for internal adjustments, final sanding with various grits, and applying a True Oil finish.
-The process also includes installing upgraded components like a Huber Concepts trigger and Rock Solid bolt handle, culminating in scope mounting.
-Instruction is provided by an expert gunsmith.
+This video details the final fitting and finishing stages of sporterizing a Mosin Nagant rifle.
+Expert instructor demonstrates techniques for stock modification using tools like a Dremel and files, followed by sanding and applying a True Oil finish.
+Key component upgrades include a Huber Concepts trigger and Rock Solid hardware, culminating in scope mounting and boresighting.

 Gun Laws by State